 Flush right (or left) at the bottom of the page, you want to put your contact details This is so that you can easily be contacted should someone want to buy your script.

 The title should express the essence or meaning of your work in just a few words.
-Often writers will wait until they have completely finished before choosing a title.
+Often writers will wait until they have finished before choosing a title.
 That is because you are more likely to know its main message and all underlying themes by the time you have worked on it extensively.

 8. First Page